AchimBunke/Calculator/README.md

     - power 'pow(x,y)'

  -  See ebnf.txt for the full grammar in EBNF
+ -  See test/testfile_correct for examples for expressions
+ -  See test/testfile_error for examples for invalid expressions

 ##  How to compile and use the calculator